ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ### McLennan moves but doesn't stop at desired position

-If the McLennan moves but does not stop at the position you requested it could be that the encoder and motor resolutions have not been sent to the controller.
+If the McLennan moves but does not stop at the position you requested it could be that the encoder and motor resolutions have not been sent to the controller or are incorrect.
 This must be done whenever the unit is restarted and is done by restarting the IOC.

 ### Homes are very slow

-*In homing modes other than 2*, the McLennan homes via SNL and uses `JVEL` as it's speed. `JVEL` defaults to `VELO/10` if not set, so try increasing the jog speed and see if this speeds up homes
+*In homing modes 1 and 3*, the McLennan homes via SNL and uses `JVEL` as it's speed. `JVEL` defaults to `VELO/10` if not set, so try increasing the jog speed and see if this speeds up homes

-*In homing mode 2*, the McLennan uses an internal homing routine.
+*In other homing modes*, the McLennan uses an internal homing routine.
 This uses the "creep speed" which IBEX now _does_ set as of https://github.com/ISISComputingGroup/IBEX/issues/4815.
 If you need to manually make homing faster, do the following:
-- Set `JVEL` to an appropriate speed for homing via IBEX configuration macros
+- Set `HVEL` to an appropriate speed for homing via IBEX configuration macros
-- Ensure it is propagated down to motor record, look in motor details OPI
-- Disconnect IOC and connect a terminal emulator (e.g. putty, hterm, hyperterm) to the device
-- Issue `<axis number>QA\r\n` (e.g. `1QA\r\n` for axis 1) to print the current settings of the motor
-- Look for Jog speed
-- Issue `<axis number>SC<jog speed>\r\n` with the jog speed you just looked up
-- Reconnect the IOC and check that homes now work appropriately.
+- Restart the IOC

 Note that the creep speed for the PM600 at least is limited to 800 steps per second.
 We cater for this in the motor record and set it to the `HVEL` value if lower than 800 and otherwise set it to 800.